 But budgeting money seems to get more and more difficult each year for most, if not all of us.
 We have our daily expenses plus a handful of bills to pay every month – some of them getting higher!

 One of which is our electricity bill.
-It might be due to climate change – cold places get colder and warm places get warmer – or the energy charges getting more expensive.
-At least in some countries both are the case.
+It might be due to climate change – cold places get colder and warm places to get warmer – or the energy charges getting more expensive.
+At least in some countries, both are the case.

-It’s a good thing that electronics companies are able to improve their products which are now more energy efficient.
-But aside from replacing old appliances with modern ones it would also be wise to help lessen the work of your home equipment for an even lower energy consumption.
+It’s a good thing that electronics companies can improve their products which are now more energy efficient.
+But aside from replacing old appliances with modern ones, it would also be wise to help lessen the work of your home equipment for even lower energy consumption.

 This idea is one that you should do to have better control of your room temperature.
 Some of you live in places that can get unbearably cold, so we suggest these DIY insulated curtains to help maintain heat.

 Think you could use some of these curtains? :)

 - 2 pcs of 1″ wide, 73″ long Wood Stakes